alvarogarcia7/bank-kata-kotlin/README.md

 As parameters of the Account class: [Code](https://github.com/alvarogarcia7/bank-kata-kotlin/tree/variant/control-safe-transfers-as-parameters)

+This is the simplest approach: depend on the type of the parameter to decide the behaviour of the class.

 #### State machine

 As a state machine: [Code](https://github.com/alvarogarcia7/bank-kata-kotlin/tree/variant/control-safe-transfers-as-state-machine)

+Configure the states and the transitions as an internal/external part of the Transfer class, therefore making it more generic and future-proof (YAGNI?)

 #### Either

 As Either (i.e., failed computation): [Code](https://github.com/alvarogarcia7/bank-kata-kotlin/tree/variant/control-safe-transfers-as-either)

+Either allows you to represent two explicit computation results.
+Left has been used to mean blocked/safe transfer and Right to mean unblocked transfer.

 #### Thunks

 As thunks (i.e., delayed computations): [Code](https://github.com/alvarogarcia7/bank-kata-kotlin/tree/variant/control-safe-transfers-as-thunks)

+A thunk has been passed as a parameter and executed when it is necessary.
+This system does not allow for easy persistance/storage, as functions can't be serialized/deserialized.